-In concert with a national call to action to eliminate disparities and achieve health equity, CHA’s early efforts to address diversity and disparities issues culminated in 2011 in the launch of the CHA Diversity Collaborative: From Intent to Impact, a multi-year, statewide endeavor to:
+In concert with a national call to action to eliminate disparities and achieve health equity, CHA’s efforts to address diversity and disparities issues culminated in 2011 in the launch of the CHA Diversity Collaborative: From Intent to Impact, a first-ever, multi-year, statewide endeavor to:

 - Increase diversity in hospital governance and senior management.